 The Board may appoint Directors to the Board without shareholder approval.
 Any Director so appointed must stand for election by the shareholders at the next Annual General Meeting ('AGM') in accordance with the Articles of Association.
+Nicholas George was appointed to the Board on 20 April 2016 and will stand for election at the forthcoming AGM.

-The AIC Code states that any director who has served for more than nine years is subject to annual re-election.
+The AIC Code states that any non-executive director who has served for more than nine years is subject to annual re-election.

-The AIC Code requires all Directors to retire at intervals of not more than three years; the Company's Articles of Association also provides that one-third (but not more than one-third) of Directors must seek re-election at each AGM.
-The Director offering himself for re-election is John Russell.
+The AIC Code further requires all Directors to retire at intervals of not more than three years; the Company's Articles of Association also provides that one-third (but not more than one-third) of Directors must seek re-election at each AGM.
+Therefore David Mashiter and John Russell will offer themselves for annual re-election at this years AGM.